hove-io/transit_model/src/documentation/write_ntfs_fares.md

 These limitations will be adressed in a later version.

+In the following, the NTFS fields that are not specified are ignored and not detailed.

 ### prices.csv
 As a reminder, this file has no header and the order of the NTFS fields must be respected.